-There are 10 major industries in the state, the largest of which is Government.
+There are 10 major industries in the state, the largest of which is Government and one of the primary reasons the Governor is planning to transform it by streamlining the state's information technology.
 The public sector consists of 124,700 jobs and accounts for about 21 percent of the total jobs count.
 Within the government sector, the largest branch is state government, with two-thirds of its jobs in Education.
 The federal government branch is the second largest and local government is the smallest.

+Table 5.
 Three largest industries comprise more than half of Hawaii's jobs in 2011

 The second largest industry group is a combination of Trade, Transportation, and Utilities (TTU), amounting to 111,000 jobs or 19 percent of the job total.
 Three out of five TTU jobs are in retail trade.
 This sector managed to add 900 jobs between 2010 and 2011.
+Many of these jobs in trade and transportation are influenced by our visitors count.

 Not far behind is the Leisure and Hospitality industry with 103,700 jobs or almost 18 percent of the total job tally.
 A huge portion of this industry is Accommodation and Food Services, which is the hotel and restaurant business.
-Registering the biggest increase in jobs of 3,400 between 2010 and 2011, tourism continues to remain strong throughout the islands and is a vital part of our state's economy.
+Registering the biggest increase in jobs of 3,400 between 2010 and 2011, tourism continues to remain strong throughout the islands and is a vital part of our state's economy, bolstering the governor's vision of relying on this stalwart Industry to sustain the state's economy.
+Most of the jobs in this industry are entry-level, and require minimal to moderate training that Is usually acquired on the job.